 I LOVE to read your comments, but because of time constraints, I am no longer able to offer free name suggestions.
 My readers might have some good ideas to get you started, though!
-Helping others to find great names and stay on top of my blog takes up a lot of time, so I now offer customized name suggestions for your via my personalized Discovery Naming Service.
+Helping others to find great names and stay on top of my blog takes up a lot of time, so I now offer customized name suggestions for your via my personalized OutFox Naming Service.